-We know the Despair Event Horizon is a line when someone crosses it, then they lost all hope.
-The crosser might still be a good person, or take a turn to evil.
-However, not all who crossed it will be deemed as evil.
+We know that the Despair Event Horizon is a line that when someone crosses it, then they have lost all hope.
+The crosser may remain a good person, or they may turn evil.

-These guys love the sense of despair.
+They love the sense of despair.
 When other people lose hope, they take pleasure in it.
-It's not necessarily that they'll push them into despair (although they may as well overlap with the pusher); however, they will cherish the feelings of despair of many people around them, especially when directed to them.
+It's not necessary for them to be the one to push them into despair (although they often are); however, they cherish the feelings of despair of many people around them, especially when directed to them.
 They might not be Emotion Eaters, but they sure feel good when people around them despair.
-Since the sense of despair is something people wanted to avoid at all cost, liking despair so much and inflicting it to others would be a good indication for the audience that this character is evil.
+Since the sense of despair is something people usually try to avoid at all cost, liking despair so much and inflicting it on others are a good indication for the audience that this character is evil.

-Contrast with Hope Bringer and Hope Springs Eternal.
+Contrast with Hope Bringer.
 Also compare with Sadist, someone who delights in someone else's pain and suffering, but the Hope Crusher can occasionally overlap with how they dislike the concept of hope and likes it better when their victims are pushed into the depths of despair.
 Can also overlap with those who believe that Dystopia Justifies the Means.
-Sometimes overlaps with Troll if they use this as one of their trolling tactics.
+Sometimes overlaps with darker Trolls if they specifically aim to destroy other's happiness.

 The Big Bad of Yes!
 Pretty Cure 5, Despariah, usually sat on her throne with the goal of obtaining the Dream Collet to obtain immortality, then finally shroud the people in despair.
 In the end, she subverts this by showing absolute fear over how the Cures won't despair no matter what.
 Realizing that despair is not the answer, she pulls a Heel-Face Turn.